abazlinton/MarkToMarketTest/README.md

 ### Testing

 - I'm disappointed at small number of tests.
 But because a lot was unfamiliar to me I didn't want to take on this as well.
 There are some tests `transactionsHelper.test.js`, but nothing for reducers or the components.
 (I haven't done a lot of front-end testing so this would be new to me too)

+ - I've used `mock-fetch` to supply the dataset.
+But it's not really what it's for - it's really for use in tests.
+But it does mean the app can call `fetch` and things work.

 ### Refactoring